Bridgetown Barbados Travel Guide

 Barbados is the birthplace of rum.
 Try Mount Gay Rum or the quintessential Rum Punch ("One of sour, two of sweet, three of strong, four of weak").

 Malt (non-alcoholic, dark, sweet, malty) and Mauby (bitter-sweet, from tree bark).
-Fresh juices from soursop, passion fruit, and golden apple are refreshing.
+Natural juices from soursop, a type of tropical fruit, and golden apple are refreshing.

 Experience sophisticated menus and stunning settings.